mimvoid/hellwal/README.md

 ---

-Also you have couple of cool arguments to manipulate how colors will be computed:
+Also, you have a couple of cool arguments to manipulate how colors will be computed:

-- you can make all colors in palette darker by specifying ``--dark-offset`` from 0-1:
+- you can make all colors in the palette darker by specifying ``--dark-offset`` from 0-1:

 ```sh
 hellwal -i [wallpaper] --light --dark-offset 0.5